DMSAVentures/youtube-trimmer-demo/README.md

 - Improve accessibility for a better user experience.
 - Create utility classes for reusable styles.
 - Add loading spinners for loading player and list of videos.
+- Better error states upon failure to load video player or list of videos.

 ## How to Run
 1. Clone the repository.